CesiumGS/3d-tiles-validator/tools/README.md

-Command line utilities for processing and converting 3D Tilesets.
+Command line utilities for processing and converting 3D Tiles tilesets.